arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ---
-title: 'Understanding Battery Selection for the MKR boards'
+title: 'Understanding battery capabilities of the MKR 1010 WiFi'
 difficulty: intermediate
 description: 'Choose the correct battery for you MKR application.'
 tags: